SmogDr/edar_coursebook/docs/11-model.md

 Note the one outlier present in the scatterplot.
 Does this outlier influence the result of the calibration?
 How could you evaluate it?

 ## Ch-11 Homework
+This homework will give you experience with fitting OLS linear models and testing model assumptions.